MicrochipTech/fpga-hls-examples/shls-assistant/tests/polar_to_cart/polar_to_cart_prompt.md

 # Coordinate Conversion Project

 Create a SmartHLS project that implements coordinate conversion functions between polar and cartesian coordinate systems.

+**project directory:** `shls-assistant/tests/polar_to_cart`
-Generate all the files under a directory called "work".
+-Generate all the files under `shls-assistant/tests/polar_to_cart/work`.

-**project name:**polar_to_cart
+-**Do not browse the file system outside the current working directory for reference code or patterns.** All SmartHLS implementation knowledge must come exclusively from the `smarthls_info` MCP tool.
+Do not use Glob, Grep, or Read tools to search parent directories or unrelated projects for examples.

 ## Core Functionality